Contains the active ingredient duloxetine (as duloxetine hydrochloride)

 herbal medicines such as St John's Wort (Hypericum perforatum)

-warfarin, a medicine used to thin the blood (anticoagulant).
+warfarin, used to thin the blood (anticoagulant) or other medicines known to affect

 How to take this medicine